Bachelor International Business and Languages

 If you're interested in a fascinating and challenging job which involves a lot of international exposure and business contacts all over the world, our International Business course will be an excellent starting point for a dynamic and international career.

-We are located in the historic city of Maastricht, home of the Treaty of the European Union, at the centre of the Meuse-Rhine Euregion, where the borders of Belgium, Germany and the Netherlands meet.
-Many famous European cities such as Amsterdam, London, Aachen, Brussels and Paris are within easy reach.
+We are located in the historic city of Maastricht, home of the Treaty of the European Union, at the center of the Meuse-Rhine Euregion, where the borders of Belgium, Germany and the Netherlands meet.
+Many famous European cities such as Amsterdam, London, Aachen, Brussels, and Paris are within easy reach.

 Meet the world in Maastricht!

 In your first year you will work on the following themes:

 • Block 1: Introduction to International Business (Introduction to Marketing, Finance, and Management)